 A performance surety bond is required based on the number of wells and the depth of the wells for any well drilled, sold, transferred, or permitted after July 1, 2013.
 An individual bond is required for each well.
 A blanket bond is required to cover multiple wells.

 The Board may increase the bond amount based on the law at its discretion at any time.

-The premium that you pay for a South Dakota Oil and Gas Well Performance bond is dependent on credit, the depth of the well and number of wells.
+The premium that you pay for a South Dakota Oil and Gas Well Performance Surety Bond is dependent on credit, the depth of the well and number of wells.
 Our rates start at $100 for bond amounts $10,000 and under with good credit.
 Bond amounts over $10,000 start at 1% of the bond amount with good credit.
 Bond amounts over $50,000 may require business financial statements for underwriting purposes.
 Contact our Surety Bond Specialists for a free quote.

 Plugging of wells requires surface restoration within one year and may include reclamation such as grading, clean up of drilling wastes, replacing topsoil, seeding, controlling weeds, etc. to return the land as it was before the drilling occurred.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, buy from us.
 SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.